 Avoid eating fast food too often.
-If you do eat out, make healthy choices (a grilled chicken sandwich instead of a bacon cheeseburger, for example) and keep portion sizes reasonable.
+If you do eat out, make healthy choices (like a grilled chicken sandwich instead of a bacon cheeseburger) and keep portion sizes reasonable.

 Avoid sugary drinks.
 Instead, serve water and low-fat milk.

-Limit juice to less than 6 ounces per day and make sure it’s 100 percent fruit juice.
+Limit juice to less than 6 ounces per day and make sure it’s 100% fruit juice.

-Total fat should be no more than 30 to 35 percent of total daily calories for children 2 to 3 years old and 25 to 35 percent of calories for those up to 18 years old.
+Total fat should be no more than 30% to 35% of total daily calories for children 2 years to 3 years old and 25% to 35% of calories for those up to 18 years old.
 Choose healthier fats: the mono- and polyunsaturated fats.

-Choose whole grains, such as brown rice, over refined grains, such as white rice, for added nutrients and fiber.
+Choose whole grains like brown rice over refined grains like white rice for added nutrients and fiber.

 Don’t require children to finish everything on their plate.
 Allow children to tell you when they feel full and are done.